 3. Hurricane Hill Farm Corn Maze - Coatesville

-The corn maze opens Saturday, September 15 2018.
-This year's theme is the "Eagles Football" with a maze paying homage to the 2018 NFL Champions.
+The corn maze opens Saturday, September 21, 2019.
+This year's theme is the "A Journey to Ancient Rome" with a maze paying homage to the 2018 NFL Champions.
 Guests may choose the one-acre beginner’s maze or the larger, Philadelphia Eagles-themed maze which is 5 acres.
 Hurricane Hill estimates that it takes about one hour to complete the larger maze, and it offers a maze tracker system where visitors can follow their progress on their smartphones.
 You can also choose from 1 of 3 games to play while you're in the maze, which include word jumbles, picture stations, and more.
 In addition to the corn maze, guests can enjoy pumpkin picking, hay rides, pedal tractors, a cow train, moon bounces, and, new this year, a pumpkin jump and tire course.
-The maze is open Saturdays and Sundays 10 AM–6 PM with the final maze ticket sales happening at 4 PM through November 4.
+The maze is open Saturdays and Sundays 10 AM–6 PM with the final maze ticket sales happening at 4 PM through November 3.

-The Hurricane Hill Farm corn maze pays tribute to 2018 NFL Champions, the Philadelphia Eagles this year.
-Photo courtesy of Hurricane Hill Farm's Facebook page
+The Hurricane Hill Farm corn maze pays tribute to ancient Rome.
+Photo courtesy of Hurricane Hill Farm.

 4. Indian Acres Tree Farm - Medford, NJ